Managed Care Jokes

 Reaction from organized medicine was predictably swift, and at times harsh.

-Med Chi, “it’s what we call in Baltimorean idea not worthy of a steamed
+“This is not just a stupid idea,” said Mark Olanzepine, MD, President of Maryland Med Chi, “it’s what we call in Baltimorean idea not worthy of a steamed hard crab.”

-it is yours, let us know so we may give proper credit.)
+(Source of original version unknown: If it is yours, let us know so we may give proper credit.)

 Why Did The Chicken Cross the Road?

-old friend Chicken Little, who was glad to answer the question.
+No one seems to know why the chicken crossed the road, so I looked up my old friend Chicken Little, who was glad to answer the question.

 Me: Why did you cross the road?